S.M. (patient): Memory differences

-S.M. also shows memory differences.
+S.M. shows memory differences.
 Emotionally arousing stimuli are known to undergo an enhancement of consolidation into long-term declarative memory (see emotion and memory), and this effect appears to be dependent on the amygdala.
 In accordance, S.M. displays impaired declarative memory facilitation for emotional material, while her memory consolidation for neutral material is normal.

 Empathy

 S.M. is still capable of being empathic to others despite being less capable of detecting negative emotion from faces; however, her threshold for noticing another person's pain was described as "fairly high".

 Personal life

-S.M. was born in 1965.
+S.M. is white and was born in 1965.
 She has been married and is a mother of three boys.
 S.M. has had a history of adversity in her life, including alienation, hardship, teasing, shunning and abuse from authority figures.